tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

   ![Sample document tone as DataFrame](Images/document_tone_df.png)

 Next, the `tone_chat()` method is presented.
-Explain to students that this method is intended to analyze tone from customer engagement conversations between an agent and a customer, where all the utterances are passed as parameter to score the tone of each one.
+Explain to students that this method is intended to analyze tone from customer engagement conversations between an agent and a customer, where all the utterances are passed as parameters to score the tone of each one.

 ```python
 # Define conversational utterances